 Note: The word containing the bit flags must be aligned on a full word boundary.

-The fetch and and fetch and or kernel services can be called from either the process or interrupt environment.
+The fetch_and_and and fetch_and_or kernel services can be called from either the process or interrupt environment.

-The fetch and and fetch and or kernel services return the original value of the word.
+The fetch_and_and and fetch_and_or kernel services return the original value of the word.